cptwunderlich/adventofcode2020/README.md

 I postponed it to day 11 and I have to admit, I did look at the solutions thread.
 That's how I found out that I need to look at the Tribonacci series.

+## Day 11

+This was generally fun, except that I had a bug in `inView` that took me a while.
+My first attempt to fix it failed: Note to self: `scanl` on infinite lists with an eager function doesn't work...